Coolinglass/coolinglass.github.io/README.md

-Hi, I am Lokesh and these are all my portfolio projects.
+Hi, I am Lokesh Palani and I am an Experienced and seasoned construction professional with passion towards Project Management and Data Analytics.
+Please take a look at my following portfolio Projects